Constitutional status of Cornwall: Moves for a change of constitutional status

-Campaigns for fuller regional autonomy
+Campaigns for regional autonomy

 An early campaign for an independent Cornwall was put forward during the first English Civil War by Sir Richard Grenville, 1st Baronet.
 He tried to use "Cornish particularist sentiment" to gather support for the Royalist cause.
 The Cornish were fighting for their Royalist privileges, notably the Duchy and Stannaries and he put a plan to the Prince which would, if implemented, have created a semi-independent Cornwall.

 In the same vein, the Cornish Constitutional Convention – composed of a number of political groups in Cornwall (including Mebyon Kernow) – gathered about 50,000 signatures in 2000 on a petition to create a Cornish Assembly resembling the National Assembly for Wales.
 The petition was undertaken in the context of an ongoing debate on whether to devolve power to the English regions, of which Cornwall is part of the South West.
 Cornwall Council's February 2003 MORI poll showed 55% in favour of an elected, fully devolved regional assembly for Cornwall and 13% against.
 (Previous result: 46% in favour in 2002.)
 However the same poll indicated an equal number of respondents in favour of a South West Regional Assembly.
 The campaign had the support of all five Cornish Lib Dem MPs at the time, Mebyon Kernow, and Cornwall Council.

 Lord Whitty, as Parliamentary Under-Secretary of State at the Department of Environment, Transport and the Regions, in the House of Lords, recognised that Cornwall has a "special case" for devolution, and on a visit to Cornwall deputy Prime Minister John Prescott said "Cornwall has the strongest regional identity in the UK."

-The Conservative and Unionist Party under David Cameron appointed Mark Prisk as Shadow Minister for Cornwall on 26 July 2007.
-The party said that the move was aimed at putting Cornwall's concerns "at the heart of Conservative thinking".
-However, the new coalition government established in 2010 under David Cameron's leadership did not appoint a Minister for Cornwall.

 Cornwall's distinctiveness as a national, as opposed to regional, minority has been periodically recognised by major British papers.
 For example, a Guardian editorial in 1990 pointed to these differences, and warned that they should be constitutionally recognised:

 Smaller minorities also have equally proud visions of themselves as irreducibly Welsh, Irish, Manx or Cornish.
 These identities are distinctly national in ways which proud people from Yorkshire, much less proud people from Berkshire will never know.
 Any new constitutional settlement which ignores these factors will be built on uneven ground."

 The Guardian also carried an article in November 2008 titled "Self-rule for Cornwall" written by the human rights campaigner Peter Tatchell.

 Like Wales and Scotland, Cornwall considers itself a separate Celtic nation – so why shouldn't it have independence?